top of page

 • “What do I even say in the first session?”

-Make the first steps as friction-free as possible, with their permission to do so
+Make the first steps as friction-free as possible, with their permission.
+Here’s a practical step-by-step approach:

-2. Choose the format that fits best: online/in-person, time of day, budget (to work out roughly number of sessions they can allocate to this)
+2. Choose the format that fits best: online/in-person, time of day, budget (to work out roughly how many sessions they can allocate).

-3. Shortlist 2–3 therapists who specialise in that issue
+3. Shortlist 2–3 therapists who specialize in that issue.

-4. Ask if the the clinic will accept a referral from you or if they need to speak to the person themselves - at Plum Psychology we are happy to accept the referral from concerned family and friends, we ask that this is made with their consent and that they are available to be present with you for initial free call, if they don't feel ready to take that step alone.
+4. Ask if the clinic will accept a referral from you or if they need to speak to the person themselves.
+At Plum Psychology, we are happy to accept referrals from concerned family and friends, provided this is done with their consent and that they are available to be present for an initial free call if they don't feel ready to take that step alone.

-5. Book in an initial call to check for fit with the therapist
+5. Book an initial call to check for fit with the therapist.

-6. Agree a “review point” after 3 sessions: “Do I feel understood?
+6. Agree on a “review point” after three sessions: “Do I feel understood?
 Do I have a clearer plan?”

-You can also support with prep for the first-session by normalising any nerves and offering to sit with them to make a list of points they want to share so they don't forget.
+You can also support them in preparing for the first session by normalizing any nerves and offering to sit with them to make a list of points they want to share so they don't forget.

 • Making it a huge emotional milestone (“This will change everything!”).

-• Monitoring them (“Have you booked yet?”) like a project plan.
+• Monitor them (“Have you booked yet?”) like a project plan.

-This is where loved ones often unknowingly get in the way of the therapy by asking too many questions and expecting change too quickly.
-It's a fine balance between showing care and interest but respecting that they need space for the process.
-Plus it's important to know that improvement does not happen in a straight line - it can go up and down depending on many factors that you may not be privy to.
+This is where loved ones can unknowingly get in the way of therapy by asking too many questions and expecting change too quickly.
+It’s a fine balance between showing care and interest while respecting that they need space for the process.
+Improvement does not happen in a straight line; it can fluctuate depending on many factors you may not be privy to.

 • “How do you want me to support you around therapy - practically or emotionally?”